hackclub/hackclub/workshops/cringe_101/README.md

 });
 ```

-You may or may not understand what this chunk of code means so let’s break it
+You may or may not understand what this chunk of code means so let's break it
 down.

-`document` simply means the HTML document that the Javascript file was
+`document` simply means the HTML document that the JavaScript file was
 run/linked in (using your `<script>` tags).

 `.addEventListener` means to add a "listener" to trigger something when a